yewen-jin/nc-news-backend/README.md

 [users](https://nc-news-backend-91qy.onrender.com/api/users)

 **requirements**:
-Running this app requires local installations of postgreSQL
+Running this app requires local installations of postgreSQL later than v16

+**package dependencies**:

+- dotenv
+- express
+- pg

+**dev dependencies**:

+- husky
+- jest
+- jest-extended
+- jest-sorted
+- nodemon
+- supertest

 ## Connecting to a database

 ### Environmental Variables

-1. Created a `.env.development` and a `.env.test` file, and add the following value in each of them:
+In order to connect to the databases, we need to first create a `.env.development` and a `.env.test` file, and add the following value in each of them:
-   PGDATABASE=<database_title>
+`PGDATABASE=<name of the database_title>`

+### Database Setup

+run `npm run setup-dbs` to initialise the local database

+### Seeding the Database

+run `npm run seed-dev` to seed data in the dev database run `npm run seed-test` to seed data in the test database